 Comparisons: There is a similar but smaller species, H. curtiseta, called Small Porcupine Grass, which has sheaths that are without hair, stem nodes that are either smooth or evenly hairy, and florets that are only 8.4 to 14 mm long.
 This species is known in Manitoba and the Dakotas, but the MN DNR does not yet report populations in Minnesota.
 H. comata, Needle-and-Thread grass is found in Minnesota - it has a more open panicle, shorter florets and longer awns.

 Above and top left - A stand of Porcupine Grass.
-Photo ©Merel R. Black, University of Wisconsin.
+Photo ©Merel R. Black, Wisconsin Flora.
 Drawing above courtesy of NRCS PLANTS Database / Hitchcock, A.S. (rev. A. Chase).
 1950.
 Manual of the grasses of the United States.

 Below: 1st photo - The sharp tip at the base of the seed which works it's way into the soil by the twisting action of the large awn at the opposite end of the seed.
-Photo © Robert W. Freckmann, Freckmann Herbarium, University of Wisconsin.
+Photo © Robert W. Freckmann, Wisconsin Flora.
 2nd photo - detail of an upper leaf sheath, photo ©Anna Gardner, University of Iowa.

 Below: Drawing of H. spartea with comparison to the similar H. curtiseta (see notes above).
 Drawing by Cindy Roché and Annaliese Miller ©Utah State University.